playmint/ds/contracts/src/maps/tutorial-room-3/Readme.md

  next: ["Create Some Treasure"]
 ```
 Note that in this quest we are using a “construct” task type instead of a “coord” task type as we did in the previous example, and we reference what building we want the player to build by name.
-It’s also important that the name of this quest matches the name we provided to the “next” property in the previous quest’s code.
+It’s important that the name of this quest matches the name we provided to the “next” property in the previous quest’s code.

 With that quest ready, we’ll add one more which will require the player to create an item and place it into their inventory.
 As before, we will create a new file this time named “02_CreateSomeTreasure.yaml”, and paste the following code into it: